 Best Overall / Best for Hooking & Slicing

 Not every player can lay a drive out 300 yards or more; however, those folks can get some legal distance help if they pick the right golf ball.
-New for 2020, the Mizuno RB 566V employs its titular 566 micro-dimples arranged all around its surface to reduce aerodynamic drag and optimize spin rate.
+Released for 2020, the Mizuno RB 566V stays on top for 2021, employing its titular 566 micro-dimples arranged all around its surface to reduce aerodynamic drag and optimize spin rate.
 That means this low-compression ball is designed to travel farther with better accuracy thanks to less atmospheric interference.

-We’ve tested and reviewed the Mizuno RB 566V ball in more detail, here’s the bottom line: thanks to its unique design and immediate impact on your play, it’s our top pick among the best golf balls of 2020.
+We tested and reviewed the Mizuno RB 566V ball last year in more detail.
+Still, here’s the bottom line: Thanks to its unique design and immediate impact on your play, it’s our top pick and remains among the best golf balls of 2021.

 Best for the High Handicapper / Best for Extra Distance